postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/new-relic.md

 > **[Integrations are available on Postman Team, Business, and Enterprise plans.](https://www.postman.com/pricing/)**

-You can use Postman's APIMatic integration to back up your Postman collections in Swagger, RAML, API Blueprint, and other API description formats.
+You can use Postman's New Relic integration to view all your operational data in one place.
+This integration allows you to configure your Postman monitors to send metrics to New Relic.

-This integration allows APIMatic to convert your Postman collections into any major API description format, and save the resulting file into your designated GitHub repository.

-If you don't already have a [GitHub account](https://github.com/), you'll need to create one.
+If you don't already have a [New Relic account](https://newrelic.com/), you'll need to create one.

-## Configuring APIMatic Integration
+## Configuring New Relic Integration

-In the [web dashboard](https://go.postman.co/workspaces), navigate to your workspace, choose **Integrations** &gt; **Browse Integrations**, and select **APIMatic** from the list of third party integrations.
+From the [Integrations page](https://postman.postman.co/integrations/browse?category=all), search and select the New Relic integration.

 <img alt="select apimatic" src="https://assets.postman.com/postman-docs/integrations_APImatic.png" width="200px"/>

-Click **View Details** for more information on how the Postman to APIMatic integration converts, formats, and saves your collections to GitHub.

 [![APIMatic Integration](https://assets.postman.com/postman-docs/apimatic-integration-overview.jpg)](https://assets.postman.com/postman-docs/apimatic-integration-overview.jpg)